dannyboothman/at-menu/README.md

 # @ Menu
-Create an popup menu within a textarea or input.
+Create a popup menu within a textarea or input.

 The @ Menu is a fully customizable JS plugin which you can drop into your existing projects in minutes.